 –Hospitalization: pets are admitted to the hospital off food for at least 8 hours.
 Don’t remove the water.

 –Anesthesia: pets are given a general anesthesia with IV fluid and pain medication in case they need an extraction performed.
 Animals are closely monitored by a registered veterinary technician, a respiratory monitor, a blood pressure and a heart rate monitor.

--U/S descaling: Using a piezoelectric ultrasonic descaler and hand instruments the tartar is removed for all aspects of the teeth, with special care to clean out all under the gum or sub gingival areas.
+–U/S descaling: Using a piezoelectric ultrasonic descaler and hand instruments the tartar is removed from all aspects of the teeth, with special care to clean out all under the gum or sub-gingival areas.
 The mouth is rinsed of all debris.

 –Dental Charting: Once scaled the technician inspects all pockets around the teeth to measure the periodontal pocket depth and she will look for any dental lesions.
 She charts all abnormalities on a dental chart.

 –Veterinarian Inspection: the veterinarian inspects the dental chart, and has a second look at the oral cavity and teeth surfaces to make sure all tartar has been removed, and no dental lesions have been overlooked.

 –Extra Procedures: the veterinarian will contact the owner if permission has not already been given, before proceeding with any dental extractions, gum therapy or mass removal (e.g. benign epulis).

 –Dental Polishing: the technician then proceeds by polishing all dental surfaces.